laurenchen0631/English-Learning/category/common_phrase.md

 - a bite (to eat) 一些食物 == some food
 	- We don't have a lot of time, so let's just grab a quick bite to eat before the movie starts.
 	- Let's pull off at the next rest stop to grab a bite to eat.
+- knock-on effect (n)連鎖反應
+	- If one or two trains run late, it has a knock-on effect on the entire rail service.